rollerworks/search/doc/searches.rst

 This exception provides the following properties:

 * maxNesting: Maximum nesting level
-* groupIdx: index of the nested-group that exceeds the maximum nesting level
+* groupIdx: index of the nested-group exceeding the maximum nesting level
-* nestingLevel: the nesting level at the which the group is declared
+* nestingLevel: the nesting level at which the group is declared

 ValuesOverflowException
 ~~~~~~~~~~~~~~~~~~~~~~~